s-andrews/GOliath/processing/GO_category_processing/README.md

 output e.g.
 YKL222C GO:0005515      molecular_function      protein binding

-2. This needs to be processed using the process_go_child_terms.pl script. the output of this is in gmt format. eg. HABITUATION%GOBP%GO:0046959     habituation     cat-2   magi-1  dop-1
+to check the available databases mysql -u anonymous -h ensembldb.ensembl.org -P 3306 SHOW DATABASES LIKE "%core%";

+In theory this script could iterate up and get all the parent terms, but this takes an excessively long times so that part is commented out in the script

+#### 2. Process the downloaded information - process_go_child_terms.pl

+The output of the api script needs to be processed.

 perl process_go_child_terms.pl input_file.txt

-3. To get all the parent GO categories, use get_GO_parents.pl or get_GO_parents_and_relatives.pl The parents script only includes the is_a relationships.
+#### 3. Run GO_parents.pl or get_GO_parents_and_relatives.pl

+The parents script only includes the is_a relationships.
 The parents_and_relatives script also includes the other relationships, i.e. part_of, positively_regulates, negatively_regulates and regulates.
 The output of this is a new gmt file that includes the child and parent (relatives).

-It relies on the go-basic.obo file which needs to be updated frequently, it is released daily - download from http://purl.obolibrary.org/obo/go/go-basic.obo

-perl get_GO_parents.pl input_file.txt
+Usage:  perl get_GO_parents.pl input_file.txt
 	perl get_GO_parents_and_relatives.pl input_file.txt

-to check the available databases mysql -u anonymous -h ensembldb.ensembl.org -P 3306 SHOW DATABASES LIKE "%core%";
+A go-basic.obo file is required - by default the script looks for this in the current working directory.

+### go-basic.obo
+To process the parent and child mappings, the file go-basic.obo is required.
+This is released daily from http://purl.obolibrary.org/obo/go/go-basic.obo